Wetlands International: Coastal wetlands

 Coastal wetlands such as mangrove forests and coral reefs reduce the impact of storms.
 Mangroves can even cope with sea level rise and provide protection from impacts of waves.

 Dryland regions

 In dryland regions such as sub-Saharan Africa, less rainfall and longer droughts increase the already huge importance of the Sahelian wetlands, and at the same time threaten overexploitation of these areas.

 Wetlands International works in Mali to improve the livelihoods and water provision of communities in the Inner Niger Delta in a changing climate.

 Biodiversity and waterbirds

 Wetlands International works to protect and restore the rich biodiversity of wetlands.
 Millions of waterbirds depend on wetlands like marshes, lakes and coastal zones.
-Wetlands International coordinates an International Waterbird Census in most countries of the world outside the USA where it approximates to the Christmas Bird Count run by the Audubon Society.
+Wetlands International coordinates an International Waterbird Census in most countries of the world outside the US where it approximates to the Christmas Bird Count run by the Audubon Society.
 The census takes place in 143 countries, divided into five regions, visiting 15,000 sites over 60 years.